saika-s/disaster-event-detection/README.md

 - Fine-tune BERT or RoBERTa instead of BiLSTM
 - Replace GloVe with FastText for better OOV handling
 - Add multi-class disaster type classification (flood, earthquake, etc.)
-- Connect to Twitter/X API for and classifying in real time
+- Connect to Twitter API for classifying in real time